This blog may contain affiliate links. Read our disclosure policy for more info.

 Oaxaca Mezcal Tour Recommendations:

 Otherwise, consider a combination tour like this one.
 It stops at one distillery where you will be able to try plenty of different mezcals but also goes to Hierve el Agua (more on that below) as well as Teotitlan del Valle where you’ll experience traditional weaving techniques.
+It is a good tour for those who want to try mezcal without spending an entire day learning about it.

 3. Monte Albán Day Trip from Oaxaca

 This one is for the history buffs!
-Monte Alban is hands-down the best archaeological site near Oaxaca and well-worth a visit if you want to see ancient ruins!
+Monte Alban is hands-down the best archaeological site near Oaxaca and well worth a visit if you want to see ancient ruins!

-These ruins are from both the Zapotec and Mixtec cultures and estimated to be from about 8th century BC.
+These ruins are from both the Zapotec and Mixtec cultures and are estimated to be from about the 8th century BC.
 When you visit here, you’ll see large pyramids (temples), tombs, a ball court, and terraces.

 However, I always like to have a tour guide when I visit ruins.
 This way, the guide explains the significance of what you’re seeing.
 Without a guide, I find I never get enough information and the entire visit is less enjoyable.